 I have been working on this text over and over and started to rewrite every time I felt the need of saying and stating more.
 Europe and Europeanness and to become a European, to be part of such gathering and to be a member of such state of belonging evoke many fields of understanding.
-That has been the challenge of this text and the excitement of the process.
+This has been the challenge of this text and the excitement of the process.

-Avrupa-l1-las-t1-r-abil-di-k-leri-m-iz-de-n-mi-sin-iz?
-(Are you one of among whom we were able to make to become European) is a collaborative work by Özlem Günyol and Mustafa Kunt, which has been realised as an installation in Frankfurt am Main, last year.
-The work's location was specially chosen by the artists to be in the neighbourhood of the train station, where it is overly active and crowded as well as populated by people from various countries and social backgrounds.
-Though the economic background similarity brings these groups to live together in the same quarter.
-The installation has been placed on a façade of a modernist building in that neighbourhood and was an attraction for the passer-bys especially for the Turkish (reading) community.
+Avrupa-lı-las-tı-r-abil-di-k-leri-m-iz-de-n-mi-sin-iz?
+(Are you one of among whom we were able to make to become European) is a collaborative work by Özlem Günyol and Mustafa Kunt, which has been realised as an installation in Frankfurt am Main, in 2007.
+The work's location was specially chosen by the artists to be nearby the train station, in an overly active and crowded area, populated by people from various countries and social backgrounds.
+The economic background similarity brings these groups to live together in the same quarter.
+The work was installed on a façade of a modernist building in that neighbourhood and was an attraction for the passer-bys especially for the Turkish (reading) community.
 The question asked in Turkish was posed to the Turkish community living in the area, hence specifying its subject matter or content of the piece.
-On the other hand, it could be grasped as some text related to Europe if one tried to read or as an advertisement campaign.
-Günyol and Kunt have solved this confusion by placing the second part of the work in their solo exhibition 'Be-cause' at Basis, accompanying an explanatory text.
+On the other hand, it could be grasped as some text related to Europe, or as an advertisement campaign.
+Günyol and Kunt have solved this confusion by placing the second part of the work in their solo exhibition 'Be-cause' at Basis accompagnied by an explanatory text.
 The installation in Turkish displays the production of the word step by step, which becomes a sentence in its translation to other Latin based languages.
-The word in its syllables which are actually the suffixes propose a timely question starting from the root of the word: Europe.
+The word in its syllables, which are actually the suffixes, proposes a timely question starting from the root of the word: Europe.